heyjianjing/linear_algebra/README.md

 * Analytical equation is unstable
 * Comparison of methods based on QR factorization and back substitution (Householder, Givens, MGS)
 * Solve least squares with Cholesky factorization and forward and back substitution

+`nla_11`
+* Solve linear system of equations with Cholesky factorization
+* Solve linear system of equations using LU factorization with partial pivoting